AmberLee2427/data-challenge-notebooks/AAS Workshop/Session A: Nexus/ReadMe.md

 ## Environments

-There is robust documentation on creating environments on the Nexus, in `software.md`, which you can reach by clicking the “Installing extra software” link on the welcome page.
+There is robust documentation on creating environments on the Nexus, in `software.md`, which you can reach by clicking the "Installing extra software" link on the welcome page.

 **TL;DR**
 Environments are created, listed, activated, exported, and removed using: